What is CPD?

 Is CPD required in Victoria?

 The Board has endorsed the national model of CPD developed by the Architects Accreditation Council of Australia (AACA), and adopted by NSW, QLD, SA and WA as one way architects can comply with the Code.
-The Board has also developed an online method of recording CPD to make it easier for architects to maintain their records.
+The Board has also developed an online method of recording CPD through the ARBV website to make it easier for architects to maintain their records.

 Why is CPD recommended for Architects?